-Basically, the “RDF” combat uniform is modified from the latest type of Tropical Combat Uniform, and only difference is the pockets.
-Looking back the history of US Military Combat Uniforms, the “RDF” combat uniform we are talking about is some sort of standard or basic combat uniform pattern in the 1970s.
-The NLAB tested and evaluated many camouflage patterns on it.
-But thanks to the limited number and range, most US Military Ground Forces were still wearing utility uniform or TCU, only the RDF got issued the “RDF”.
+Basically, the “RDF” combat uniform is modified from the last variety of Tropical Combat Uniform, and the only difference is the pockets.
+Looking back through the history of US Military Combat Uniforms, the “RDF” combat uniform we are talking about was some sort of standard or basic combat uniform pattern in the 1970s.
+The NLAB tested and evaluated many camouflage patterns based on it.
+But thanks to the limited number and range of issue, most US Military Ground Forces were still wearing utility uniform or TCU, only the RDF got issued the “RDF”.

 Camouflage Patterns of the “RDF”

 So let’s begin with the most common ones, the ERDL “RDF” uniform.
 There are three types of ERDL “RDF”: Low Land/Green Dominate ERDL, High Land/Brown Dominate ERDL, and the “RDF” ERDL.

 Vietnam War collectors are too familiar with the first two, and I believe it’s not necessary to repeat common sense here.
 In the late 1970s, both green and brown dominate ERDL camouflage fabrics were running out, and new fabric came with modified and improved ERDL camouflage pattern: the tone is much colder and pattern edges are not blur anymore.

 The OG107 ones are much more hard to find nowadays.
 Rangers wore them in the 1980s.

 There must be something unusual happened to the OG107 “RDF” combat uniform: we’ve discovered almost twenty individual OG107 “RDF” coat on the internet and we bought three of them, the coats we’ve discovered were all in Small-Regular size.

 One more weird thing, so far we have not confirmed the existence of any OG107 “RDF” trousers, not even anyone mentioned.
 Are the trousers really exists?
 Or they just wear TCU trousers instead?